vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/4_ABOUT_THE_TEXT.md

 A welcome feature is that Abhinava has taken care to provide titles to all the Ahnikas focussing on their main subject matter.
 He utilizes three oppor- tunities to ventilate his mind.
 He tries to entitle the chapters towards the end of the first Ahnika from verses 278 to 286 while discussing general topics and from verses 287 to 328 while discussing specific auxiliary topics.
 This is in the first place.
 He mentions the precise prospective contents in the intro- ductory as well as the concluding verse in such a way as to give a definite name to the Ahnika under reference.1 This is in the second place.
 While cross-

 1. This is the standard practice with Abhinavagupta and his prologue and epilogue usually correspond to one another.
-He, however, gives up this practice in the sixth Ähnika where he in- itially promises to discuss Sthanaprakalpa as part of the external means called Anava, but ends up with the discussion on Käla- tattva.
+He, however, gives up this practice in the sixth āhnika where he in- itially promises to discuss Sthanaprakalpa as part of the external means called Anava, but ends up with the discussion on Kāla- tattva.
 Such a phenomenon, however, does not constitute a seri- ous lapse or deviation because Sthānaprakalpa is a broader theme which includes the notion of Kalatattva.b

 a. स्थानप्रकल्पाख्यतया स्फुटस्तु बाह्योऽभ्युपायः प्रविविच्यतेऽथ ।